 - Links to evidence documenting the reasons for a low rating (failed fact-checks).

-- Emails the publishers in the Iffy.news index (done soon).
+- Emails the publishers in the Iffy.news index (in process).

 So the site vetting is done by independent professionals, who document the reasons for each rating, continually rate new sites, and reconsider past ratings.
 The index only lists sites given a low or very-low MBFC factual-reporting rating.
 MBFC bases its ratings on fact-checks by verified signatories of (Poynter‘s) International Fact-Checking Network.
 (I’d hoped to include NewsGuard ratings too, but they prohibit others from publishing their data.)